Tohoku Fukushima Samurai, snow and sake: Japan’s soul in one land

-New sake debuts in March.
+New sake is released between December and March.
 Home to the nation’s most beloved cherry tree, Fukushima offers some of Japan’s best cherry blossom-viewing possibilities.

 In summer, Fukushima hosts the Soma Nomai horse festival in the Soma region (the northern region of the Pacific coast).
-It is one of the nation's most unique.
+It is one of the nation's most unique festivals.
 Juicy peaches and cherries are sweet news for food lovers, while others come for the hiking, surf and sand.

 Fall in Fukushima is a colorful affair, with the Bandai Azuma Skyline awash in golds and reds.
 The festival season continues, while seasonal delicacies such as pears and grapes abound.

 The slopes of Mt.
-Bandai are ready for skiers and snowboarders, and nearby onsen are ideal spots to recover from a day carving through it all.
-Year-end festivals and illumination brighten the days and nights.
+Bandai are ready for skiers and snowboarders, and nearby onsen are ideal spots to unwind after a hard day's work.
+Winter festivals and illuminations brighten the days and nights.